Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping/README.md

 python main.py --stage push_grasp --num_obj 10 --experience_replay --explore_rate_decay --is_testing --test_preset_cases --test_preset_file 'simulation/test-cases/test-10-obj-06.txt' --load_snapshot --snapshot_file '.pth trained model or our trained model' --save_visualizations --grasp_goal_conditioned --goal_conditioned --goal_obj_idx 1
 ```
 ### Test 2
-Unstructured case of testing keep the goal object set below to 1 since the goal object has to be the green object, c is the number of objects that can be placed in the environment, max 20
+Unstructured case of testing keep the goal object set below to 1 since the goal object has to be the green object, c is the number of objects that can be placed in the environment, max 20.
+Thhere are more test files in the directory with a different goal object shape that can be used.
 ```
 python main.py --stage push_grasp --num_obj c --experience_replay --explore_rate_decay --is_testing --test_preset_cases --test_preset_file 'simulation/test-cases/Test0.txt' --load_snapshot --snapshot_file '.pth trained model or our trained model' --save_visualizations --grasp_goal_conditioned --goal_conditioned --goal_obj_idx 1
 ```